Housing meeting spotlights problems

 250: Decline in Eagle County long-term rentals units since 2008.

 EDWARDS — Soup and sandwiches will generally get people to turn out on a Thursday night.
 But it takes talk about housing to fill a room.

-On Thursday, the Eagle County commissioners hosted the first of what they say will be several community conversations about housing and other topics.
+Last week, the Eagle County commissioners hosted the first of what they say will be several community conversations about housing and other topics.
 A group of people ranging from long-term locals and various government officials to residents with long commutes showed up to listen and talk.

 The talking came from panelists who came from Summit and Garfield counties, as well as Eagle County Housing Coordinator Jill Klosterman and area developer Lance Badger.